GOLF NEWS

 What Is a Texas Scramble?

 A Texas scramble is another common format that — surprise, surprise — is a common golf scramble used in Texas.
-However, this one’s a bit easier to understand than the Florida scramble.
-In a Texas scramble, every player is required to hit at least four drives, regardless of where the ball lands.
+However, this one’s easier to understand than the Florida scramble.
+In a Texas scramble, every player must hit at least four drives, regardless of where the ball lands.

 So if you’re playing a Texas scramble and your worst player hits even a halfway decent drive, you may want to take their shot, regardless of how the other people on your team do off the tee.